 - Consider bringing a bucket of sidewalk chalk for the kids, or a set of pails into which they can toss a small ball.

-- From gnomes to garden flags, area rugs to banners, showing team spirit is a must for the Tailgating All-Star
+- From gnomes to garden flags, area rugs to banners, showing team spirit is a must.

-- A portable generator can supply power for electronics such as HDTVs, sound systems, portable fans, a mini fridge and more, making them indispensable for the Tailgating All-Star.
+- A portable generator can supply power for electronics such as HDTVs, sound systems, portable fans, a mini fridge and more, making them ideal for any tailgate location.

 - For double the power, look for parallel-run compatibility, which allows two generators to run together at the same time.

-- To make sure your party isn’t interrupted, calculate the power output you need and give yourself some wattage cushioning for running a few smaller items if need be.
+- To make sure your tailgate isn’t interrupted, calculate the power output you need and give yourself some wattage cushioning for running a few smaller items if need be.

 - Don’t forget to pack a few heavy-duty extension cords to ensure that power reaches your electronic devices.